huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley.md

 4. **Prepare, list, and sell**
    - Right-sized prep (usually clean, safe, and honest rather than a full remodel)
-   - Pricing and listing strategy tuned to Green Valleyâ€™s 55+ buyer base
+   - Pricing and listing strategy tuned to Green Valley's 55+ buyer base
    - Offer review, negotiation, and escrow coordination

 Throughout, you get one accountable point of contact on the property side, and your attorney or fiduciary stays in charge of the legal and accounting file.